kier-johns/project-3/README.md

 ![Mentalhealth Text Bigram](imgs/Mentalhealth_Text_Bigram.png)

-From the image above, it can be seen that the terms "mental health" and "feel like" is a top bigram in both of these subreddits, making them common topics of discussion amongst the members.
+From the image above, it can be seen that the terms "mental health" and "feel like" are top bigrams in both of these subreddits, making them common topics of discussion amongst the members.
 This sparked interest in the overall mood of these two reddit threads lead to a sentiment analysis.
-A score of 1 concludes a very positive sentiment, likewise a score of score of -1 concludes a very negative sentiment.
+A score of 1 concludes a very positive sentiment, likewise a score of -1 concludes a very negative sentiment.
 Below is a table of the scores.
 The mental health scores are clearly negative, however, the teaching scores are not far ahead, meaning the overall sentiment of both of these subreddits is pretty negative.

 |teaching title|teaching text|mentalhealth title|mentalhealth text|